HRDs being interviewed by journalists

 The research and training Unit from PI has released the guide “10 good security practices for human rights defenders” providing physical and digital security tips to HRDS.
 Find more information here.

-Situation in Congo:
+The situation in Congo: